zenno-astronautics/metalang99/README.md

 ```

-Here, `Tree` is a [sum type] -- an extension to the C type system that allows to conveniently encode and deal with alternative data representations.
+That's how dealing with alternative data representations look like.
 Despite the fact that datatype99 is not a trivial metaprogram, its implementation is straightforward and the interface is type-safe.

 So, in summary, Epilepsy allows to do metaprogramming in C. It allows to drastically improve quality of your code -- make it safer, cleaner, and more maintainable.